kwojcicki/kwojcicki.github.io/_posts/2026-08-02-LAMBDAS-MISBEHAVIORS.md

 # Introduction

-AWS Lambda's are not truly ephemeral (you can read more about that in [this post](./2026-01-11-STATEFUL_LAMBDAS.md)), instead they are short lived stateFUL instances.
+AWS Lambda's are not truly ephemeral (you can read more [in this post](./2026-01-11-STATEFUL_LAMBDAS.md)), instead they are short lived stateFUL instances.
 Lambda instances can be reused across requests for up to two hours, while this is much shorter than a long living EC2 instance this behavior brings in your typical class of stateful bugs.

 This post outlines symptoms, diagnosis and remediation for common bugs introduced when developers forget to pay attention to statefullness within their Lambda functions.
 The examples utilize Typescript to illustrate the point but both the symptoms and fixes are universal to all languages.